top of page

 ABOUT US

-To become certified, a municipality must:
+To become certified, Boonsboro:

-• Develop an Action Plan
+• Developed an Action Plan

-Sustainable Boonsboro demonstrates environmentally sound practices that encourage town leaders and residents to live sustainably in our thriving historic community.
+To promote environmentally sound practices that encourage town leaders and residents to live sustainably in our thriving historic community.

 Wasterwater Plant Boonsboro 2.jpg

-Sustainable Boonsboro encourages residents to maintain a lifestyle that enhances the town’s natural and human resources for future generations through education, planning, and sustainable actions.
+To encourage residents to maintain a lifestyle that enhances the town’s natural and human resources for future generations through education, planning, and sustainable actions.

 IMG_20201101_132627768_HDR.jpg